boeni-industries/aico/docs/concepts/agency/agency-roadmap.md

   - [ ] Implement the Values & Ethics module with a configurable rule set plus optional LLM-based classifiers.
   - [ ] Integrate it as a gate in front of goals/plans/skills (block, require consent, annotate as risky).
   - [ ] Make values/ethics constraints fully configurable (tighten, relax, or disable where permissible).
+  - [ ] Design and migrate concrete schemas for `value_profiles`, `policy_rules`, and `consents` tables.
+  - [ ] Implement a Values & Ethics service API used by agency, Self-Reflection, and Safety & Control for all policy decisions.
+  - [ ] Integrate Safety & Control configuration (autonomy levels, consent requirements, quiet hours) into the Values & Ethics gate and `AgencyPlugin`, so user controls are consistently enforced.

 - [ ] **Conversation & UX Integration**
   - [ ] Surface the active intention set and value/ethics decisions in explanations/tooltips/logs.